 The next way is in-spread trades with short-lived limit orders.
 Exchanges or large-scale investors use high-frequency trades to perform wash trades.
 These trades are only in the order book for a short time.

 The final method, trades near bid-ask caused by short limit orders, is the most common way to wash trades.
-Traders place sell orders close to the best bid, and they place the buy orders close to the best ask.
+Traders place sell orders close to the best bid and place buy orders close to the best ask.
 Traders complete these trades very quickly.

-For exchanges and large-scale investors to effectively wash trades, they would need to trade at a larger scale than just a few trades a day.
-That is why they employ high-frequency trades to complete thousands of trades within seconds.
+For exchanges and large-scale investors to effectively wash trades, they would need to trade at a larger scale than just a few daily trades.
+They employ high-frequency trades to complete thousands of trades within seconds.
 They do this by using automated trading bots or massive computing power.

-This trend started with large investment companies deploying hundreds of computers to automate trades for their clients.
+This trend started with large investment companies deploying hundreds of computers to automate client trades.
 High-frequency trading is not illegal, but wash trading is.
 Regulatory agencies attempt to monitor high-frequency trading, and wash trades are far less common on the stock market.

 On the other hand, the crypto market is not as regulated, and most exchanges are not heavily regulated.
 This makes it easier for exchanges to use high-frequency trades to inflate their trading volumes.